henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 ## Subscription Type

-The YANG Push subscription trigger mechanisms illustrated above create subscription state between a YANG client and a YANG datastore.
+The YANG Push subscription trigger mechanisms illustrated above creates subscription state between a YANG client and a YANG datastore.
 As long as this subscription state between these two entities persists, a datastore can emit series of YANG notifications to a YANG client, if appropriate conditions are